-Subsequently, due to the details of an EU 'exit deal' not being agreed by Parliament, the EU has granted an extension until 31st October 2019.
-Cross-party discussions are currently taking place led by Theresa May with the aim of finalising an exit deal which will be agreed by both UK parliament and the EU.
-On 24th May 2019, Theresa May announced that she would step down as Conservative Party Leader on 7th June.
-She will continue to serve as Prime Minister while a Conservative leadership contest takes place with the new leader likely to be in place before the end of July.
-The new leader will then have responsibility for delivering Brexit.
+Subsequently, due to the details of an EU 'exit deal' not being agreed by Parliament, the EU granted an extension until 31st October 2019 and then a further extension to 31st January 2020.
+In May 2019, Theresa May announced that she would step down as Conservative Party Leader on 7th June.
+A leadership contest then took place with Boris Johnson announced as Prime Minister on 24th July 2019.